unikraft/docs/content/en/community/hackathons/sessions/debugging/content/Practical-Work_03.-Bug-or-feature?.md

 #### Support Instructions

+Use the `connect.sh` and `debug.sh` scripts located in the task directory for debugging a Unikraft instance.

 Follow these steps:

 1. Check the disassembly code of `main()` both in the **Linuxu** and the **KVM** image.